 , and ThreadPoolBuilder

 instances that allow you to create custom tasks.
-Let’s dive into each one of them.
+Let’s take a closer look at each one of them.

 function allows programmers to potentially execute two closures in parallel.
 Rayon’s method of parallelization